 I’ve come to see that the rather profound insight from St. Paul lies in this insight.
 Paul really hoped that we would start to see the same kind of love and fulfillment that parents know in raising children extend through out the church.
 He hoped that the church would become a genuine community of trust, healing, and inspiration to each other and that the Spirit of God could extend this in all sorts of ways.

-The first one is that we need to develop a moral code that we can use to guide our daily decisions in life.
+Today, it is our neuroscientists studying the brain that tell us we need to develop a moral code that we can use to guide our daily decisions in life.
 These moral codes will surely change from generation to generation.
 But the quest for moral depth of life is integral to our personal development.
 You may not know this but until we could study the brain in real time, there were a fair number of medical professors that really couldn’t explain our moral quest for purpose and meaning.
 As far as they were concerned it was peripheral to Darwinian natural selection and optional for the human brain to work.

 But it turns out that when we could study the brain in real time, we cannot not be moral as humans.
 It is true that some people have defective moral development.
 We can now see how the brains of sociopaths fire differently than normal brains.
 But we humans are hard-wired for moral purpose.

 And I suspect that this is what our Ancestors intuited anecdotally.
 They just knew this to be true.
 Biblical Scholars have good reasons to believe that about 1000 b.c., the ancient Israelites actually committed themselves to God and to each other once a year in a ritual that they held between two mountains.
 Half of the tribe would gather on one side of a mountain side, the other half on the other side.
 And they would recite the 10 commandments, one side starting with “Thou Shalt Have No Other Gods before me.”
 Then the other side would respond “You shall not take the name of the Lord God in vain”.
 The other side would say, “Remember the Sabbath and keep it holy”.
 On and on it would go.